David-Bauman/shipwire-node-client/README.md

 #### Parameters

 All endpoints can take parameters and many require them.
-The parameters an endpoint accepts are first a series of strings that will be matched to create the path ([more here](#path-replacement)).
+The parameters an endpoint accepts are first a series of strings that will be matched to create the path ([more below](#path-replacement)).
 The last parameter may be an Info object, which describes the querystring and the body of the request.
 ```javascript
 const Info = {
   query: {...}, // the query field will be querystringified and appended to the path